DSBN Academy: Recent

 The DSBN Academy was founded in 2010 and opened its doors in September 2011, offering classes in grades six and seven.
-The original building it occupied was the former Empire High School in Welland, Ontario but, in 2013, relocated to the previous West Park Secondary School in St. Catharines where it has occupied ever since.
+The original building it occupied was the former Empire Public School in Welland, Ontario but, in 2013, relocated to the previous West Park Secondary School in St. Catharines where it has occupied ever since.
 That year the school had approximately 200 students.